 - Seasonally Adjusted Annual Rates of Sales for Existing Homes, Single-family Homes, Condo/Co-op Homes

 - Months' Supply of Inventory for Existing Homes, Single-family Homes, Condo/Co-op Homes

-In the Annual Seasonal Factor revision, seasonally adjusted data and components affected by seasonally adjusted data for the past 3 years is revised (i.e. the 2015 release of revised December 2014 data will include revisions for 2012, 2013, and 2014).
+In the Annual Seasonal Factor revision, seasonally adjusted data and components affected by seasonally adjusted data for the past three years are revised (i.e., the 2015 release of revised December 2014 data will include revisions for 2012, 2013, and 2014).

 The NAR Research group continues to work diligently on expanding our regional coverage to ensure accurate representation among different areas of the nation.
 Enhancing our sample size has also prompted the Research group to develop new reports that will help our members utilize the information to their full advantage.

-One report underway would capture median and average existing-home sales prices at the state level.
-Sales prices are currently reported only at the regional and national level, as well as for selected metropolitan areas.
+Sales prices are currently reported only at the regional and national levels and for selected metropolitan areas.